AndyObtiva/glimmer/README.markdown

 }.open
 ```

 Notice how `Red::Composite` became `red__composite` with double-underscore, which is how Glimmer Custom Widgets signify namespaces by convention.
+Additionally, `before_body` hook was utilized to set a `@color` variable and use inside the `body`.

 Custom Widgets have the following attributes (attribute readers) available to call from inside the `#body` method:
 - `#parent`: Glimmer object parenting custom widget